Antibiotic Prescriptions and Natural Alternatives

 • Coughing up phlegm does not suggest a need for antibiotics

-• A sore throat plus runny nose with phlegm suggests the infection is less likely to respond to antibiotics
+• A sore throat plus a runny nose with phlegm suggests the infection is less likely to respond to antibiotics

 • A high temperature, red throat and feeling ill suggests you may benefit from an antibiotic